 Trains are fast, efficient, comfortable and frequent.
 And like everything German…very punctual!
-Seriously, I was studying in Freiburg during an especially cold winter and trains were late because the doors were frozen shut.
-Only a few were de-iced for passengers.
+Years ago, while studying in Freiburg during an especially cold winter, the trains were delayed because the doors were frozen shut and only a few doors were de-iced for passengers.
 It was hysterical watching the Germans constantly checking their watches and complaining about the late trains!
 Honestly, having grown up there I was a bit annoyed myself.
 Can’t take the German out of this girl!

 Be aware that current COVID regulations do require face masks while traveling by train in Germany, of course this could change at any time.